Trogdorts/LLMPlotBot/README.md

 ```

 The CLI bootstraps logging, loads configuration overrides, resolves active LLM
-endpoints, and then executes the batch pipeline.
+endpoints, and then executes the processing pipeline.
 Logs, generated outputs, and
 archives are stored under the directories referenced in the configuration.

 ## Configuring LLMPlotBot